How To Grow Sorghum (Sorgo) And Get Increased Yields

 More than 90% of the world’s sorghum production is carried out in the developing countries of Asia and Africa: Nigeria (6.9 MMT), Ethiopia (5.0 MMT) and Mexico (5.0 MMT), India (4.5 MMT), and China (3.6 MMT).
 However, the leadership is by the U.S. with an annual output of around 9 million metric tonnes.

 In the U.S. sorghum is traditionally grown in the so-called Sorghum Belt, which lies from South Dakota to Southern Texas.
 Here are the sizes of the U.S. sorghum planted areas by states:

 - Colorado – 355,000 acres

 Sorghum production in different countries highly depends on climate, especially rainfall.
 That is because farmers usually plant drought-resistant sorghum instead of maize, if there is low precipitation.

-Use EOS Crop Monitoring in your country to manage your sorghum field easily and remotely.
+Use EOSDA Crop Monitoring in your country to manage your sorghum field easily and remotely.

 Sorghum easily adapts to the soil and climatic conditions.
 That is why it has a wide distribution area – from tropical, desert and semi-desert climatic zones to temperate and humid.

 Sorghum seeds begin to germinate at 10 °C, and the optimum temperature for seed germination, growth and development is within 25-30 °C. Excessively high temperatures, especially in the period from germination to tillering, when a powerful root system has not yet formed, have a negative effect on sorghum.
 During the panicle development, the crop tolerates temperatures up to 40-45 °C, which makes it a heat-tolerant and drought-resistant crop.
 But sorghum is sensitive to low temperatures and frosts, especially in the flowering phase.
 The plants die at -2°C.